 Geography and Food

-This is one of the main reasons that the food of the Azores is so little known.
-It isn’t easy to get to them and, in fact, it isn’t even that easy to get from one to the other!
-Even today people who live on one of the islands are more likely to have been to the mainland, or traveled to other parts of the world, than to the other islands in their archipelago.
+The Azores is an archipelago of nine islands of various sizes, all of which are geographically isolated, both from the mainland and from each other.
+They lie in the Atlantic Ocean approximately two-thirds of the way between the United States and the coast of mainland Portugal.
+This is one of the main reasons that the food of the Azores is so little known—it isn’t easy to get to them and, in fact, it isn’t even that easy to get from one to the other!
+Even today, people who live on one of the islands are more likely to have been to the mainland or traveled to other parts of the world than to the other islands in their archipelago.

-What Distinguishes Azorean Cuisine From Portuguese Cuisine
+Azorean vs. Portuguese Cuisine